orbitalquark/textadept/docs/faq.md

 ## FAQ

 **Q:**
-If Textadept is so minimalist, why are the downloads around 10MB in size and the unzipped folders 10s of MBs in size?
+If Textadept is so minimalist, why are the downloads around 20MB in size and the unzipped folders more than double that?
 Why is the Git repository more than 50MB in size?

 **A:**
 Each download contains 2 executables: a GUI version and a terminal version.
-Furthermore, the Windows and macOS packages bundle in GTK runtimes, accounting for some 3/4 of the total application size.
+Furthermore, the Windows and macOS packages bundle in GTK runtimes, accounting for ~80% of the total application size.
 (GTK is the cross-platform GUI toolkit Textadept uses.)
-Then, starting in version 10, in order to be able to run on older Linux systems whose libstdc++ does not support newer C++ symbols, the Linux executables statically link in a newer version of libstdc++.
 Finally, nightly builds are compiled with debug symbols enabled in order to aid debugging of various issues.

 The Git repository is an export of an underlying Mercurial repository and is not compressed or optimized for size.
 After the initial clone, you can run `git gc --aggressive` to reduce its